vertxxyz/NSelection/README.md

 # NSelection
-Simple selection in for busy scenes in Unity
+Simple selection for busy scenes in Unity

-### Use
+### Usage:
 **CTRL+Right-Mouse** to activate normally **CTRL+Shift+Right-Mouse** to activate as a singular addition to the current selection Hold **Shift** during selection to select more objects